danielrust/PopMovies/README.md

 ## API Key
 Please insert your own TMDB API Key into the API_KEY field found in Constants.java

+## Design
+I was given general guidelines and requirements, but the design and styling of this app is my own.

 ## Included Libraries:
 Android Support